aminakhshi/visionguard/README.md

 ## Learn More

-For a more detailed overview and demonstration of VisionGuard, check out our video on YouTube:[YouTube Video Link](https://youtu.be/5Dpk4dlQ5Rc)
+For a more detailed overview and demonstration of VisionGuard, check out our video on YouTube:[Watch on Youtube](https://youtu.be/5Dpk4dlQ5Rc) (recommended for high quality)

 [![VisionGuard YouTube Video](https://img.youtube.com/vi/5Dpk4dlQ5Rc/0.jpg)](https://youtu.be/5Dpk4dlQ5Rc)